-This figure commences with the music, only one preparatory chord being sounded, so each gentleman should stand with his right hand in that of his partner ready to start.
-It begins with the grande chaine-that is, each gentleman gives his right hand to his partner, presenting his left to the next lady, and so on alternately right round till all have once more reached their places (sixteen bars).
-Top couple form as if for a galop, taking one turn round, returning to their places with their backs to their vis-à-vis.
-Third, fourth, and second couple fall in behind them in the order indicated (third eight bars).
-All chassez croisez.
-Top lady leads off to the right and her partner to the left-each respectively followed by all the couples-till they reach the bottom of the quadrille, where they join hands and promenade back to places.
+This figure commences with the music, only one preparatory chord being sounded, so each gentleman should stand with his right hand in that of his partner, ready to start.
+It begins with the grande chaine-that is, each gentleman gives his right hand to his partner, presenting his left to the next lady, and so on alternately right round till all have once more reached their places, saluting his partner each time they meet (sixteen bars).
+First couple form as if for a galop, taking one turn round, returning to their places with their backs to their vis-a-vis.
+Third, fourth and second couples step in behind them in the order indicated (third eight bars).
+All chassez croisez, gentlemen passing behind ladies.
+First lady leading off to the right and gentleman to the left-each respectively followed by all the couples-till they reach the bottom of the quadrille, where they join hands and promenade back to places.
 They then fall back into a line on each side, four gentlemen and four ladies facing one another (fourth eight bars).
 Each line then advances and retreats at the same time.
-Turn partners to places (fifth eight bars), and finish with the grande chaine.
+Turn partners to places (fifth eight bars).

 Second couples and sides repeat.